michael-mueller-git/4danyone-webui/README.md

 ## Notes

 - SMPL-X is separately licensed; the bundled mirror may disappear — keep the official zip (`smpl-x.is.tue.mpg.de`) as a fallback via `SMPLX_SOURCE`.
-- Run the container with `ipc: host` (compose does this) for NCCL/torch shared memory across the 3 cards.
+- Run the container with `ipc: host` (compose does this) for NCCL/torch shared memory across the GPUs.
 - The official Space is upstream's `app.py`, used unmodified.

 ## Kubernetes